YoussefAlTabei/WebApp/README.md

    - Users can easily search for movies or TV series by name.

 3. **Filter**:
-   - Filter search results by popularity or release date.
+   - Filter search results by Movie, TV series or Person.

 4. **User Authentication**:
    - Secure login and registration system for personalized experiences.